mherrmann/sentry-self-hosted/README.md

 ## 3. Update your DNS
 The Linode management interface should now show the IP of your server.
 Update your domain's DNS settings so a new `A` record points to this IP.
-Typically, if you'd use a subdomain such as `sentry.myapp.com`.
+Typically, you'd use a subdomain such as `sentry.myapp.com`.

 ## 4. Install Debian 9